jvitku/rl/smdp/README.md

 	* Currently working on ASMs

-		* TODO: prosperity observer
+		* TODO: prosperity observer for ASMs?
-		* unit tests

 * refactoring